 Which repellent is best for me and my kid?

 The choice of insect repellent can be a very personal one.
 As anyone who has spent time in a buggy area knows, some people naturally attract biting insects while others receive barely any interest from our pesky friends.

 It’s all about your personal scent and body chemistry, and different repellents will interact differently with those factors.
 Don’t be afraid to experiment until you find what works!

 The most common insect repellents on the market fall into one of these classes:

 1. Chemical repellents

 Whether applied by spray or rubbed on, most chemical repellents use one of three active ingredients.

-DEET should also not be applied to kids more than once a day.
-(DEET-containing repellents frequently have that unforgettable bug-spray smell and can feel greasy and sticky on the skin — better formulations can avoid those problems, however.
-Also note that DEET can melt some plastics, so be careful if your kid has a plastic playset!)
+Also, DEET should not be applied to kids more than once a day.
+(DEET-containing repellents frequently have that unforgettable bug-spray smell and can feel greasy and sticky on the skin — however, better formulations avoid this problem.
+Be aware, too, that DEET can melt some plastics, so be careful if your kid has a plastic playset!)

 2. Wearable insect repellents: